 Our experience has given us an acute understanding of the varying learning and mental health needs of beneficiaries and the ways in which our intervention can be linked with other services.
 In the past, the creative content from projects has been used by caseworkers as a foundation for conversations about wellbeing.
 We can tailor our courses to have a stronger focus on skill-building and personal development through the Prince’s Trust qualification or focus purely on music creation.

 We engage participants through our courses in music production whilst also empowering them through a focus on employability and personal development with the aim of improving their overall well-being, confidence and ability to make improved life choices.

 Through our community partnerships, we aim to offer an intervention that suits the profile of beneficiaries and strategic needs of the service.
 Below are details of some of the ways in which we can deliver projects.

 Intensive music projects

-These are music based engagement programmes where groups of participants are challenged to write, record and produce an album of original music.
-Projects are delivered by trained musicians who are able to facilitate meaning conversations, supporting the personal development of the learners and giving them the opportunity to gain a level 1 Prince’s Trust award in Employability and Personal Development.
+These are engaging programmes where groups of participants are challenged to write, record and produce an album of original music.
+Projects are delivered by trained musicians who are able to facilitate meaning conversations, supporting the personal development of the learners.
+This creative process can be twin tracked with an opportunity for learners to gain a level 1 Prince’s Trust award in Employability and Personal Development if suitable.
 Projects consist of up to 36 hours of learning and can be for groups of 6-12 people.

 1-2-1 Music Masterclass